hl2guide/RunMPV/README.md

 # RunMPV

-An application to run a video/playlist in MPV (https://mpv.io/) at a specific quality .
+An application to run a video/playlist in MPV (https://mpv.io/) at a specific quality.

+Useful for playing videos in a low bandwidth fashion.

 ![Preview](https://raw.githubusercontent.com/hl2guide/RunMPV/master/preview.png)

 ## Requirements

 Targets and requires Windows and the .NET Framework 4.8.

 If you're using a recent build of Windows 10 the .NET Framework 4.8 should already be installed.